 - 1. Support a coordinated and aggressive effort to promote increased consumption of meat, poultry, fish and dairy products. - 2.
 Support the development and promotion of value-added products from the corn industry. - 3.
-Support legislation that creates tax and investment incentives that will encourage participation in valueadded corn related projects with preference for farmer-owned projects. - 4.
+Support legislation that creates tax and investment incentives that will encourage participation in value-added corn related projects with preference for farmer-owned projects. - 4.
 Support the use of corn derived ingredients in food and beverage products. - 5.
 We shall continue to support a strong USDA BioPreferred Program under the Energy Title of the Farm Bill.
 (Int.
 2018)

-- 1. Support efforts by the US livestock and poultry, aquaculture and dairy industries. - 2.
+- 1. Support growth of the US livestock and poultry, aquaculture and dairy industries. - 2.
 Support Biobased Products: - a.
 All government agencies purchase biobased products identified by USDA as long as they are priced reasonably, perform as needed and are available for use. - b.
 Establish an equal footing of validation of biobased products with petrochemical based products by reducing the Building for Environmental and Economic Stability (BEES) and other unreasonable requirements. - 3.
 Encourage agency funding of new uses from commercially available and viable feedstocks as agency policy changes.
 (Int.
-2019)

-Title: Ethanol
+2019) - 4.
+Encourages legislation and policy that establishes support for the US bioeconomy and specifically develops corn-based projects.
+(Int.
+2020)

-Position Number: I-D-1
+Title: Ethanol TBR Dec.
+2021/EXP 2022 Position Number: I-D-1